Silicon-Valley-Team-A/server/README.md

  pip install -r requirements.txt
  ```

-## 3. Move to server/settings.py and edit database section
+## 3. Move to server/settings.py and edit the database section
- * You can reference db.sql from line 1-8 and line 18-19.
+ * You can reference db.sql from lines 1-8 and 18-19.
  * It creates an example user and you don't need to edit setting.py if you execute them.

 ## 4. Go to django project and execute these commands in terminal